• Skip to main content

 • Science

 As you can see, California has a major shortage of job openings for teachers.
 In fact, some districts were offering a $7,000 moving bonus to new hires.
-With the ongoing pandemic, teachers can also get generous pay bumps and stipends up to $5,000 for taking on remote or hybrid classes.
-This wealth of opportunities and the natural beauty of California should offer plenty of incentive to relocate.
+With the ongoing pandemic, teachers can also get generous pay bumps and stipends of up to $5,000 for taking on remote or hybrid classes.
+This wealth of opportunities and the natural beauty of California should offer plenty of incentives to relocate.

 Many districts are upping the ante by providing hefty signing bonuses as well.
 Current education level, additional college credits, and experience level will likely influence bonus amount and starting salary.